 How do I become a QCIT observer?
-Mathematica's standard QCIT observer certification training is 4 consecutive days (live virtual or in-person) with some online activities before and after the 4-days of training.
+The standard QCIT observer certification training is 4 consecutive days (virtually or in-person) with some online activities before and after the 4-days of training.
 Trainees take a video-based certification exam after training.
 We offer the trainings at specific times and locations for individuals to enroll.
 If you have a need to train a group of people, we can also take your information and discuss customized pricing for a training.

 What happens after I pass certification at observer training?
-Once you pass certification, you are certified in the QCIT for one year.
-After one year, you can renew your certification by taking an online video-based recertification exam.
+After you pass certification, you are certified in the QCIT for one year.
+After one year, you can renew your certification by taking an online video-based exam.
 We ask that you renew your certification annually to ensure you are using the instrument reliably.
-Those seeking to renew their certification can register and purchase the recertification exam through the QCIT Store available in our website: https://mathematica.org/solutions/qcit.
+There will be a recertification fee.
 Certified observers should prepare for recertification by reviewing their training materials.
-The Mathematica QCIT team will send an email reminder when your recertification time is approaching to the email address we have on file.
+We will send an email reminder when your renewal time is approaching.